 - Yard tools – shovels, pick axes, pruners, hedge clippers, rakes (for the homeless living in the woods)

-- DVDs for kids
+- DVDs for kids and adults

 - Empty egg cartons for Sweetwater Mission in Austell (we will get to them)

 - Men’s 26″ bikes in good condition (or needing slight repair)